-\autoref{aspace} further accommodates the {\em infill-increasing} case in which $\xi_n$ diverges with $n$.
-Here the number of units in any neighborhood is of larger order than the neighborhood volume by a factor of $\xi_n$, corresponding to a dense region.
-Because we require $\xi_n = o(n)$, this is a hybrid of infill and increasing-domain asymptotics in which the volume of the study region $\N_n$ still grows but at a slower rate $n/\xi_n$ than the population size \citep[as in][for example]{lahiri2006resampling}.
+\autoref{aspace} also accommodates the {\em infill-increasing} case in which $\xi_n$ diverges with $n$.
+Here the number of units in any neighborhood is of larger order than the neighborhood volume by a factor of $\xi_n$, corresponding to a denser region.
+Because we require $\xi_n \prec n$, this is a hybrid of infill and increasing-domain asymptotics in which the volume of the study region $\N_n$ grows but at a slower rate $n/\xi_n$ than the population size $n$ \citep[as in][for example]{lahiri2006resampling}.

+Under \autoref{aspace}(a), the number of units in any $r$-ball is proportional to $\xi_n r^d$, which allows for some variation in density across the study region.
+The assumption is violated if two subregions of similar volume exist but the number of units in one is a large multiple of the other.
+This could be the case in practice if the study region encompasses urban and rural areas.
+In \autoref{shetdens}, we discuss how our proposed methodology can be modified to accommodate large variations in density.

 \begin{assump}[Interference] There exist $c>0$ and $\gamma > d$ for $d$ defined in \autoref{aspace} such that for all $r\geq 0$,

 \end{assump}